iamshubhamjangle/trackle/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Write Test cases and test thoroughly
-5. Submit a pull request
+5. Submit a pull request with before and after screenshots and description

 ## License